KAKADIYA2003/cloath-recognition-model/README.md

 model that classify what cloth image is this

 **🔍 Project Overview**
-This project uses image recognition to identify types of food from images.
+This project uses image recognition to identify types of cloth from images.
 It leverages Convolutional Neural Networks (CNNs) trained on a dataset of labeled food images.

 **🛠️ Technologies Used**
 - Python